 In 1998, the Melbourne University Law Review Association published the Australian Guide to Legal Citation, which provides Australia with a uniform system of legal citation, akin to the Bluebook in the United States and the Canadian Guide to Uniform Legal Citation in Canada.
 The Australian Guide to Legal Citation is now in its fourth edition; its updates meeting demand for greater guidance and access to citation practices across a broader range of legal material and jurisdictions.
 The AGLC is now relied upon by over 30 universities and journals in Australia, as well as internationally, as a basis for uniform legal citation.

 The history of the Review boasts the involvement of many individuals who later became prominent in the legal profession, academia, government and the wider society.
-The establishment of an Alumni Association in 2001 identified over 500 past members, including the Hon Justice Kenneth Hayne AC (Justice of the High Court of Australia), the Hon Justice Susan Kenny (Justice of the Federal Court of Australia), Professor Hilary Charlesworth (Director of the Centre for International Governance and Justice, Australian National University), and the Hon Gareth Evans (former Member of Parliament (Holt, Victoria) and Minister for Foreign Affairs).
+The establishment of an Alumni Association in 2001 identified over 500 past members, including the Hon Justice Hilary Charlesworth (Justice of the International Court of Justice), the Hon Mr Kenneth Hayne AC (former Justice of the High Court of Australia), the Hon Justice Susan Kenny (Justice of the Federal Court of Australia), the Hon Justice Kristen Walker (Justice of the Court of Appeal of Victoria), Dr Stephen Donaghue (Solicitor-General of Australia) and the Hon Gareth Evans (former Member of Parliament (Holt, Victoria) and Minister for Foreign Affairs).

 The Editorial Board of the Review comprises students of the Melbourne Law School at The University of Melbourne.
 Any law student at The University of Melbourne who has completed at least one semester of law is eligible to apply for membership of the Editorial Board.